richardtallent/vue-simple-calendar/README.md

 Using scoped slots, the header can receive some data from the CalendarView, but it cannot *change* the CalendarView's directly -- the developer must wire this part up.
 Thus, it's important for the header to receive data in a way that makes it trivial for the developer to do the wiring.

-The end result is that CalendarView passes an object with pre-calculated dates to the header, where the dates correspond to the five buttons on a standard calendar:
-- previousYear
-- previousPeriod (period is flexible, but usually 1 week or 1 month)
-- nextPeriod
-- nextYear
-- currentPeriod
+CalendarView passes an object to the header with a number of values that are useful for rendering a header and date navigation buttons.
+Here's what the object contains:

+- periodStart: the first date of the `displayPeriodUom` containing `showDate`
+- periodEnd: the last date of the `displayPeriodUom` containing `showDate` (the `displayPeriodCount` setting impacts this)
+- previousYear: one year before `periodStart`
+- previousPeriod: one `displayPeriodUom` before `periodStart` (*regardless* of the `displayPeriodCount` setting)
+- nextPeriod: one `displayPeriodUom` after `periodStart` (*regardless* of the `displayPeriodCount` setting)
+- **UNRELEASED** previousFullPeriod: one `displayPeriodUom` before `periodStart` (takes the `displayPeriodCount` setting into consideration)
+- **UNRELEASED** nextFullPeriod: one `displayPeriodUom` after `periodStart` (takes the `displayPeriodCount` setting into consideration)
+- nextYear: one year after `periodStart`
+- currentPeriod: the date at the beginning of the `displayPeriodUom` containing today's date (user local time)
+- displayLocale: the user's locale setting
+- displayFirstDate: the first date shown in the calendar (may differ from `periodStart`--*e.g.*, if periodStart is June 1, 2018, displayFirstDate will be May 27, 2018)
+- displayLastDate: the last date shown in the calendar (ditto)
+- monthNames: an array of the formatted names of the months to use based on the locale and month format settings
+- fixedEvents: an copy of the `events` property, normalized to all have start/end dates, "Untitled" if there is no title, etc.

-Since the CalendarView has some logic around whether the user should be able to navigate to the past or the future, the dates above will be null if the corresponding action is disabled.
+Since the CalendarView has some logic around whether the user should be able to navigate to the past or the future, some of these dates will be null if the corresponding action is disabled.

-Two additional dates are passed: `periodStart` and `periodEnd`, for the current shown period.

 The developer implementing her own header simply needs to create a header component that:
 - Receives these dates and displays them with appropriate UI elements